PHP Callback Methods

 $worker = new Worker("websocket://0.0.0.0:2346");

-// Initialize the class in onWorkerStart
+// Initialize class in onWorkerStart

 $worker->onWorkerStart = function($worker) {

-// Include MyClass
+// Load MyClass

 require_once __DIR__.'/MyClass.php';